-With age the Citizen/NEC Sam Drive drive belt can stretch, break or even turn into a gelatinous mess depending on it’s composition.
+With age the drive belt in Citizen and NEC drives can stretch, break or even turn into a gelatinous mess depending on it’s composition.

 A suitable replacement belt is a 71mm diameter flat belt 2.8mm high and 0.6mm thick although there have been reports of mixed reliability.